prashanthellina/bashnotes/README.md

 - Fast - Evernote/Google Docs were slow
 - Synchronized - so I can access from different computers
 - Interlinked - so I could have a wiki style system and navigate within
-- Diary - Allow me quickly jot down thoughts (twitter style short messages)
+- Diary - Allow me to quickly jot down thoughts (twitter style short messages)
 - Blog - maintain a blog with the same infrastructure

 I work on the command-line often and love the power it provides me (as compared